RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Public Key Archival

-The public key is archived as part of the certificate archival.
+Public key is archival must be in accordance with Section 5.5.

 ### Certificate Operational Periods and Key Usage Periods

 For CAs such as the Federal Common Policy CA that issue certificates only to other CAs or CSSs, the maximum key usage period is 20 years.

-All CAs operating under this policy that issue Subscriber certificates, the usage period for a CA key pair is a maximum of 10 years.[^3]
+All CAs operating under this policy that issue Subscriber certificates, the usage period for a CA key pair is a maximum of 10 years.[^2]

 A CA private key may be used to sign CRLs and OCSP responder certificates for the entire usage period.
 All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.